jafl/YUI-3-Stockpile/README.md

 YUI 3 combo handler built on NodeJS that supports versioning, either for individual modules or for bundles of modules.
-The major advance over other combo handlers is that you can upload new versions of individual modules or bundles at any time, but this will not break existing appliations, because the old versions will still be available.
+The major advance over other combo handlers is that you can upload new versions of individual modules or bundles at any time, but this will not break existing applications, because the old versions will still be available.

 The name "stockpile" was chosen because it's a synonym of gallery, but